Choose a topic above to narrow the choices presented to you. Not finding what you're looking for? Try our search tool.

 How do we make sense of the senseless?
 On July 15th, 2020, people from as far afield as Russia and Canada came together to listen to Dr. McLaughlin help us make sense of it all.

-Review of Christopher Ahmad’s book SKILL: 40 Principles That Surgeons, Athletes, And Other Elite Performers Use to Achieve Mastery, along with my pick of the top three skills for neurosurgeons to adopt.
+Review of Christopher Ahmad’s book SKILL: 40 Principles That Surgeons, Athletes, And Other Elite Performers Use to Achieve Mastery.
+I also identify my pick of the top three skills that neurosurgeons should strive to adopt.
+Ahmad's book

 Today, women neurosurgeons remain a rare species; they represent only about 5% of the total in the United States.
 But at the time Dr. Nash became one, they were even scarcer; there weren’t any at all!
-She was the very first neurosurgeon of her gender in the U.S.
+She was the very first neurosurgeo

 Firlik covers the entire territory of being a neurosurgeon, the highest of highs and lowest of lows.
 The need for a surgeon to be a ray of hope, as well as the relater of harsh truth.
 Dealing with surgeons with big egos.
-Recognizing when a seemingly straightforward condition may indicate a potentially fatal brain infection.
+Recognizing wh

 Psyched Up: How the Science of Mental Preparation Can Help You Succeed, written by Harvard Business Review journalist Daniel McGinn, covers the entire landscape of mental prep for high achievement.
-I thought I knew the whole story on this topic, but Psyched Up taught me new techniques that I can use in my daily life.
+I thought I knew the whole story on t

 My review of Turning Pro by Steven Pressfield.
 A worthwhile new book to add too your reading list.
 How can we glimpse the world of the gods with more frequency, even regularity?